MettaCenter/DailyMettaApp/docs/intro/developer-guidelines.md

 * All code commits are buildable
 * We use [Android Studio and the Android SDK](https://developer.android.com/sdk/index.html) for development

+### Project groups

+We have an "observers" (with read-only access) group for people either
+* new to the project or
+* not involved week-to-week
+People in the observers group can still very much participate by - for example - forking the project and then do a pull reqest

 ### To speed up development

 * We can assign issues to each other if we think the issue is suitable for the other person